 - Anticipation and prevention Waterlogging and Reclaming Waterlogged and Saline Lands.

 - Inland Navigation.

-According to WAPDA they have planned to construct five multi-dimensional water storage dams during the next 3-12 years.
-The building of these dams will not only help address acute water challenges but also produce cheap and clean hydroelectricity.
+According to WAPDA, they have planned to construct five multi-dimensional water storage dams during the next 3-12 years.
+The construction of these dams will not only help approach acute water challenges but also generate affordable and clean hydroelectricity.

-These projects won’t only be beneficial at the national level but also will be instrumental for development of remote and fewer developed regions of the country where they’re located.
-And the idea is to generate affordable, clean electricity, which will provide relief to the consumers by bringing down the power tariff.
-The building of water storages will meet the water requirements besides playing their role for mitigation of flood hazards.
+These projects won’t only be beneficial at the national level but also will be instrumental for the development of remote and fewer developed regions of the country where they’re located.
+And the idea is to produce cheap, clean electricity, which will relief consumers by conducting down the power rate.
+The building of water storage will meet the water requirements besides playing their role in mitigation of flood hazards.